 "There you are," came a loud, sneering voice that caused Kyoya and Haruhi to freeze.
 The man suddenly appeared beside Kyoya, his gun at the ready.

-"Made me ran after you, you naughty brats," he derided as he pointed the gun at Haruhi.
+"Made me ran after you, you naughty brats," he scoffed, panting as he pointed the gun at Haruhi.
 "Why don't we start with the pretty lady first?"

 And before she could even process what was happening, he pressed the trigger.

 "Trying to keep her alive, Ootori?
-Do you think I won't kill her after I kill you?" the man mocked.
+Do you think I won't kill her after you die?" the man mocked.

 Keep her alive?
 Haruhi's mind echoed blankly.
 She slowly opened her eyes and saw black.
 She blinked, trying to clear her view.
 It was then that she realized that Kyoya's head was on her face and he had shielded her from the bullet by using his own body.
 She blinked as she saw the dark red stain on the back on his shirt.

 "Very," he grunted, panting for breath, and he painfully clutched at her wrist, "smart observation."